Kyoto Townhouse: 1-26 Higashikujō Higashigoryōchō, Minami-ku, Kyōto-shi, Kyōto-fu, Japan

 Kyoto station: 1.3 km

 Kiomizu-dera: 3.6 km

-For nearby public transportation, there are some bus stops nearby, nearest and most convenient bus stop is KUJO-KAWARAMACHI Bus Stop.
-About 3min walk from your stay.
+There are some bus stops nearby.
+The nearest and most convenient bus stop is KUJO-KAWARAMACHI Bus Stop.
+About 5min walk from your stay.

 Kyoto’s bus system has route numbering system, you can find easily the bus you want to ride 🙂

 You can ride bus routes No. 88, 202, 207 and 208 from KUJO-KAWARAMACHI Bus Stop.
 202, 207 and 208 are loop routes, so you can go many places.

 For good information on public transport in Kyoto, visit this website:

 The riding conditions in Kyoto are very convenient.
 There are many bike tracks, especially along the river that can take you to many sightseeing spots.